grayghostvisuals/atomic-guide/README.md

 <pre class="language-javascript"><code></code></pre>
 ```

 The partial with the required JavaScript sets up the pre block to accept the JavaScript it will be injected with.
-The required JavaScript is included in your layout of choice and given a class of `atomic-js`.
+The required JavaScript is included in your layout of choice and it's `script` tag is given a class of `atomic-js`.

 ```javascript
 <script class="atomic-js">var button = document.querySelector('button');